Harvest Moon GB: Gameplay

 Before beginning, the player is able to choose whether to play as a girl or a boy, and name themselves.
 At the beginning of the game, the player's deceased grandfather visits them as a spirit and asks them to take over his farm.
 He implores them to succeed him as a Ranch Master, stating he will check on the player at the end of each winter to determine his progress.
 The player must develop their farm by growing and selling crops, and raising livestock to reach this goal.
-If the farm meets his criteria for you to be a Ranch Master, the player may receive extra tools; if he thinks the farm does not, a game over is given.
+If the player's farm meets his criteria to be a Ranch Master, the player may receive extra tools; if he thinks the farm does not, a game over is given.

 Crops

 Crops are the primary source of income in Harvest Moon GB.
 Different seeds can be sown during different seasons, but any seed sown outside of its designated season will not sprout.
 After being planted, the seeds must be watered every day until they can be harvested.
 All harvested crops (along with anything able to be sold) may be put in the shipping bin to be sold.
-Almost all crops require active farming and maintenance, although every day, the player can harvest two Mushrooms from their underground cellar to sell.
+Almost all crops require active farming and maintenance, although every day, the player can harvest two mushrooms from their underground cellar to sell.